Obadashehadeh/Weather-API/README.md

 ```

 This will start:
-- The NestJS API on port 9000
+- The NestJS API on port 3000
 - MongoDB on port 27017

-## Contributing

-1. Fork the repository
-2. Create your feature branch: `git checkout -b feature/my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin feature/my-new-feature`
-5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.